 Isabel Sarkisian, Jewell Street, entertained 60 friends on Feb.
-2, at the Seminole Avenue Clubhouse, in celebration of her twelfth birthday.
+2, at the Seminole Avenue Clubhouse, in celebration of her twelfth birthday. twelfth birthday.

-Mrs. Carl C. Joys and daughter, Alice, Burns Street, are spending a month in Florida.
+Joys and daughter, Alice, Burns Street, are Mrs. Carl C. spending a month in Florida.

-Mr. and Mrs. Henry Peelle, of Euclid Street, left last Saturday for an extended visit to Palm Beach and other points in the South.
+Mr. and Mrs. Henry Peelle, of Euclid Street, left last Saturday for an extended visit to Palm Beach and other points in South

 Mr. and Mrs. D. M. Sarkisian, of Jewell Street, left on Friday for Pinehurst, where they expect to spend at least two weeks.

-Mr. and Mrs. H. Caffey, of Seminole Avenue, sailed on Saturdav ay for a ten days' visit to Bermuda.
-Mrs. James H. Cassidy, Ascan Avenue, gave a Va'entine party on Feb.
-13, at her home, for Peggy Mantle and Anna Katherine Thompson.
+Mr. and Mrs. H. Caffey, of Seminole Avenue, sailed on Satur-

+Mr. and Mrs. Th.
+Carley, of Schmidte Avenue, sanction Saturday for a ten days' visit to Bermuda.

+Mrs. James H. Cassidy, Ascan Avenue, gave a Valentine party on Feb.
+13, at her home, for Peggy Mantle and Ann Katherine Thompson.
 The guest list was limited to the fouryear-old friends of the guests of honor.